exercism/v3/languages/csharp/exercises/concept/basics/.docs/instructions.md

-Lucian’s girlfriend is on her way home and he hasn’t cooked their anniversary dinner!
+Lucian's girlfriend is on her way home and he hasn't cooked their anniversary dinner!

 In this exercise, you're going to write some code to help Lucian cook an exquisite lasagna from his favorite cook book.